jadecobra/python_tdd_exercises/source/classes.rst

 ----

-Define a Class with Methods and Attributes
+How to define a Class with Methods and Attributes
 ------------------------------------------

 Since we know how to define classes with methods and how to define classes with attributes, let us try defining a class that has both